openworm/org.geppetto/utilities/docker/README.md

 Files and directories here help to build [Docker](http://docker.com) files to load up Geppetto easily.

-*Early attempt at setting Geppetto up via docker.*
+## Early attempt at setting Geppetto up via docker.

 Should work but currently not the recommended approach.

 * build_geppetto.sh
 * build_geppetto_docker.py

-*Sets up the version of Virgo that is setup for Gepptto, to be run as a separate service.*
+## Sets up the version of Virgo that is setup for Geppetto, to be run as a separate service.

 This was part of an approach to run virgo completely self contained, but had issues on the target setup of introducing a big performance hit.

 * virgo-tomcat-server-3.6.4-RELEASE-jre-7

+## Server-only geppetto

 These directories install geppetto as a server only, ready to go at port 8080.
 The directory with 'persistence' adds a pre-installed mysql and the org.geppetto.persistence module.